2024 New Investigator Program Request for Proposals

 • Reflect the activities listed in the proposal

-• Explain the sources and amounts of any cash match or cost sharing funds
+• Explain the sources and amounts of any cost shared funds

 Requests should be made by expense type (salary and fringe benefits, travel, services, and supplies and other expenses) and should provide sufficient detail for individuals unfamiliar with the project.